Third Party Affidavit Affirming Bona Fide Marriage Spouse Visa

 While all attempts are made to present correct information, it may not be appropriate for your specific circumstances and information may become outdated.

 LoveVisaLife does not provide legal advice and nothing contained herein shall be construed as legal advice.
 We are only providing an example of what we specifically did for our petition.
 The full contents of LoveVisaLife.com, such as text, comments, graphics, images, videos and other content contained on this site are for informational purposes only.
 For this reason, if you need legal advice, you should contact an attorney.
 Accordingly, the content of this site is not intended to be a substitute for professional legal advice.

 If this process seems too difficult for you, we recommend that you use a visa/immigration consultant.
 For this purpose, we recommend using Rapid Visa.Rapid Visa

-If you are able to do the application on your own and our site has been a great help to you, please consider donating to our site using the donate feature in the upper right.
+If you are able to do the application on your own and our site has been a great help to you, please consider donating to our site using the donate feature in the upper left.
 To this end, this helps us provide valuable content to you and others.